sprblm/dots-patterns/patterns/address/index.md

 ### The Design Problem

 In a centralized world, it's assumed that other users are mediated through the same service.
-For example,amy handle on Twitter is displayed the same to everyone else on Twitter.
+For example, a handle on Twitter is displayed the same to everyone else on Twitter.
 There is a global Twitter database of these handles, and each is unique -- no one can use the same handle as someone else.